Hennzau/ecs/ecs/src/memory/README.md

   ABC                                AB                                 A
 ````

-Here, entities are represented by their ID (from 0 to 40).
-Entities are stored in a vector contiguously and sorted in a way that
+Here, entities are identified by their IDs, ranging from 0 to 40.
+These entities are stored contiguously in a vector and
-every entities that have **A,B,C** are before the ABC cursor, every entities that have **A,B** are stored before the AB cursor etc...
+sorted in a manner where entities possessing **A, B, C** precede the ABC cursor, those with **A, B** are positioned
+before the
+AB cursor, and so forth...

-The real storage looks like that:
+The actual storage appears as follows:

 ````rust
 [
     [0, 4, 8, 12, 16, 20, 24, 28, 32, 36, 10, 22, 6, 26, 14, 30, 2, 34, 18, 38],